 Your passwords never leave your machine

-Users log in to Bridge, which in turn authenticates with the Proton Mail API using the Secure Remote Password protocol.
+Users log in to Bridge, which in turn authenticates with the Proton Mail API using the Secure Remote Password protocol(new window).
 This authentication process ensures a user’s password never leaves their machine, and it generates an access token and a refresh token.

 The access token is relatively short-lived and is used to authenticate any subsequent API requests; it is stored in the device’s memory.
 The refresh token is used to generate new access tokens and is stored securely in the operating system’s keychain (Windows Credentials Manager, macOS Keychain, or pass/gnome-keyring on Linux).
 The user’s hashed and salted mailbox password (used to decrypt their PGP keys) and Bridge password (used to connect an email client to Bridge) are also held in the operating system’s keychain.